tikhono/CryptoHackPals/pals/set1/_08_detect_aes_in_ecb_mode/README.md

 >
 > Detect it.
 >
-> Remember that the problem with ECB is that it is stateless and deterministic; the same 16 byte plaintext block will always produce the same 16 byte ciphertext.
+> Remember that the problem with ECB is that it is stateless and deterministic; the same 16 byte plaintext block will always produce the same 16 byte CIPHERTEXT.